mattmcspirit/azurestack/archive/1803/Readme.md

 * For the **-downloadPath**, ensure the folder exists, and you have enough space to hold up to 40GB of files
 * **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files
 * **-azureStackAdminPwd** is the password you used when deploying your ASDK
-* **-VMpwd** is the password assigned to all VMs created by the script. **Important** - App Service installation requires a strong password, at least 12 characters long, with at least 3 of the following options: 1 upper case, lower case, 1 number, 1 special character.
+* **-VMpwd** is the password assigned to all VMs created by the script. **Important** - it needs to be a strong password, with at least 1 upper, lower and special character, minimum of 8 characters long
 * **-azureAdUsername** and **-azureAdPwd** are the *Service Administrator* credentials you used when you deployed your ASDK host (in Azure AD connected mode)
 * Use the **-registerASDK** flag to instruct the script to register your ASDK to Azure
 * Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK